Tips for safer healthcare

 - Before you leave hospital, check what you need to do at home

 Make sure you understand your continuing treatment, medicines and follow-up care.

 Advise us of medications

-If you are taking any medications (pills, medicines or herbal remedies) please bring them with you and hand them to the nursing staff who will record what you are taking.
-For those patients who are taking rongoa Maori, please advise your nurse or a member of the Maori Health team as some rongoa may affect prescribed medication.
+If you are taking any medications (pills, medicines or herbal remedies), please bring them with you and show the nursing staff so they know what you're taking.

-The doctor will need to review your medication and any changes will be discussed with you.
-We recommend you dispose of any pills/medicines that have been stopped.
+The doctor will need to review your medication.
+Any changes will be discussed with you.
+We recommend you dispose of any pills/medicines that you have stopped taking.
 Your nurse can help you with this.

-Remember, it's okay to ask for help if you feel unsteady or if there is anything you are not sure about.
+Please ask for help if you feel unsteady or there's anything you're not sure about.

-- We want you to be as safe as possible while in our care
+- we want you to be as safe as possible while you're in our care

-- We do not want you to fall and hurt yourself while you are in hospital
+- we don't want you to fall and hurt yourself while you're in hospital

 - Keep important items within reach, including your call button or call bell.